St. John Vianney High School (Kirkwood, Missouri)

 St. John Vianney High School (a.k.a.
-Vianney High School, or simply Vianney) is a private, all-male Catholic college preparatory school in Kirkwood, Missouri.
-The school was opened in 1960 by the Society of Mary (Marianists), a religious order of priests and brothers who continue to run the school, and is part of the Roman Catholic Archdiocese of Saint Louis, along with the Marianists' Chaminade College Preparatory School and St. Mary's High School.
+Vianney High School, or simply Vianney) is a Marianist private, all-boys Catholic college preparatory school in Kirkwood, Missouri.
+The school was opened in 1960 by the Society of Mary, a religious order of priests and brothers who continue to run the school, and is part of the Archdiocese of Saint Louis, along with the Marianists' Chaminade College Preparatory School and St. Mary's High School.

 History

-St. John Vianney High School has graduated a class every year since it opened.
+The creation of a new school was needed in the late 1950s to accommodate the increasing population of Baby Boomers.
+It was founded by Archbishop Joseph Ritter as a private, Marianist, Catholic high school for boys.
+The school has grown over time, changed its curriculum and adapted to educational trends.

-In 1999, Vianney received an award from the federal government's Blue Ribbon Schools Program.
+Some of the notable events include the introduction of female teachers in 1973, lighting of the football field in 1977, and sale of part of the campus to Lutheran Church in 1980.
+The school has undergone several expansions and renovations including a new entrance, commons area, media center and state-of-the-art classrooms added in 2007.
+Subsequent updates included improvements to sports facilities, STEM labs, baseball fields and creation of an Esports Center in 2021.

-Vianney has built new classrooms, gymnasium, library, science labs, and turf football and baseball fields.
+Major renovations include a $1 million STEM labs upgrade.
+The most recent renovation in 2021 involved converting original locker rooms and weight rooms into a modern facility for student training that includes unique locker rooms, fitness equipment and dressing rooms for Griffin Theatre.

 Athletics

 Vianney sponsors athletic teams in football, soccer, cross country, basketball, swimming, wrestling, baseball, golf, tennis, track and field, volleyball.
 There are also club teams for outdoor lacrosse, bowling, chess, lacrosse, racquetball and ice hockey.

 In 2011 and 2013, the Varsity Chess Team won the National Championships.

 Vianney is a member of the Metro Catholic Conference of private Catholic high schools, along with: